Last four updates displayed; for earlier postings, see the Other Resources & Update Archive tab.

 Princeton, NJ 08544-1007

-This guide began developing in late-May 2016 for its inaugural June launch at the 2016 Rome IAML meeting.
-It grew substantially in October 2016 for an evening panel presentation by eight music librarians on digital scores at the annual meeting of the American Musicological Society in Vancouver, British Columbia, and is now expanding to its present form for a "year-later" status overview in late June at the 2017 IAML Congress in Riga.
+This guide began developing in late-May 2016 for its inaugural June launch at the 2016 Rome meeting of the International Association of Music Libraries (IAML).
+It grew substantially in October 2016 for a panel presentation on digital scores at the annual meeting of the American Musicological Society in Vancouver, BC, and further expanded for a "year-later" status overview in late June at the 2017 IAML meeting in Riga.
+Its further development is now ongoing from fall 2017.